Article: What Does It Mean To Have An Aesthetic House?

 For example, you can have a warmer farmhouse kitchen and still keep an aesthetic house overall by using modern lines on bar stools, repeating the same lighting finish, and keeping your colors tight.
 Or you can run a Modern Academia study and a cleaner modern aesthetic in the bedroom as long as the textures and palette feel like they came from the same house.

 Side note: the AMH team loves mixing styles too.
-Our founder has an awesome Mid-Century Modern living room and a minimalist bedroom (because sleep is a big deal and clutter is loud).
+Our founder has an awesome Mid-Century Modern living room and a minimalist bedroom, because sleep is a big deal and clutter is loud.

 What factors should you consider when creating an aesthetic house?

 Most people skip the boring stuff and jump straight to decor.
 I get it.
-But the fastest way to make a room look “off” is ignoring the foundations: architecture, light, layout, and how people actually live in the house.
+But the fastest way to make a room look off is ignoring the foundations: architecture, light, layout, and how people actually live in the house.

-Open concept houses need harmony across spaces, because you can see everything from everywhere.
-Older houses might have stronger architectural features (trim, stairs, smaller rooms) that become part of the aesthetic automatically.
-Either way, use the architecture as a guide: don’t fight it, work with it.
+Your home’s layout and architecture should guide the decisions.
+Open concept houses need harmony across sightlines, because you can see everything from everywhere.
+Older houses often come with stronger trim, stair details, or smaller rooms that become part of the aesthetic automatically.
+Work with the house you have instead of trying to override it.

 What are quick ways to make an aesthetic house feel more pulled together?